What’s in this article

 There are four ways this could be the case:

-Another example of an invalid tax invoice occurs when the supplier is not GST-registered.
-This is evidenced when the supplier does not have a GST registration number or has an expired or invalid GST number.
+Another example of an invalid tax invoice is when the supplier is not GST-registered.
+This is evident when the supplier lacks a GST registration number or possesses an expired or invalid GST number.

 Tourists may also claim a refund of GST paid on purchases made in Singapore if certain criteria are fulfilled.
 To qualify as a tourist, a person must not be: